-- ♦ Cheek.
+- " Cheek.

-- ♦ Nerve.
+- " Nerve.

-- ♦ Audacity.
+- " Audacity.

-- ♦ Guts.
+- " Guts.

-- ♦ Outrageousness.
+- " Outrageousness.

-- ♦ Bottle.
+- " Bottle.

-- ♦ Boldness.
+- " Boldness.

-- Balls.
+- " Balls.

 Chutzpah allows you to achieve the competitive edge you seek by:

-- Challenging traditional methods of problem-solving.

-- Looking for unconventional solutions.
+- " Challenging traditional methods of problem solving. - " Looking for unconventional solutions. - " Spotting opportunities that others have missed.

-- Spotting opportunities that others have missed.
-The table on page 60 offers some examples of people who used chutzpah to add pizazz to their marketing.
+The table below offers some examples of people who used chutzpah to add pizzazz to their marketing.

-STRATEGIC CO-OPERATIVE MARKETING IDEAS YOUR BUSINESS YOUR TARGET MARKET YOU SHARE THIS MARKET WITH: YOU COULD ADD VALUE TO THEM BY: THEY COULD HELP YOU BY: Sports shoe and sportswear store Men, women and children.
-Fitness equipment providers, fitness centres and gyms, fitness trainers.
-Handing out 10% discount vouchers for their services to your customers.
-Handing out 10% discount vouchers for your store to their customers.
-Wallpapering business Private customers moving into a new home or redecorating their existing home.
-DIY stores.
-Men's fashion boutiques, ladies fashion boutique.
-Providing wallpapering classes in their stores.
-Referring their customers to you when they want a professional service.
-Dry cleaners Men and women.
-Hair salon.
-Offering discount vouchers for their stores to your customers.
-Offering dry cleaning vouchers to their customers.
-Nail bar Women (adults, teenagers and girls).
-Hotel.
-Offering free- perm gift certificates to your customers.
-Offering free nail art gift certificates to their customers.
-Fashion designer Women.
-Local hotels, local restaurants.
-Hosting a fashion show for the hotel's guests - the hotel also gains from sale of extra food and drink.
-Allowing you to sell your line of fashions after the show.
-Any business All local business people.
-Sponsoring a free monthly business-card draw - diners place their business-cards in a bowl - you pay for the prize (dinner for two, free weekend, etc.) Allowing you to get publicity as the sponsor, and to access a valuable extra source of business cards for your database.
+Strategic Co-Operative Marketing Ideas Your Business Your Target Market Your Share This Market With: You Could Add Value To Them By: They Could Help You By: Sports shoe and sportswear store Men, women and children Fitness equipment providers, fitness centres and gyms, fitness trainers.
+Handing out 10% discount vouchers for their services to your customers Handing out 10% discount vouchers for your store to their customers Wallpapering business Private customers moving into a new home or redecorating their existing home DIY stores Providing wallpapering classes in their stores Referring their customers to you when they want a professional service Dry cleaners Men and women Mens' fashion boutiques, ladies fashion boutiques Offering discount vouchers for their stores to your customers Offering dry cleaning vouchers to their customers Nail bar Women (adults, teenagers and girls) Hair salon Offering free- perm gift certificates to your customers Offering free nail art gift certificates to their customers Fashion designer Women Hotel Hosting a fashion show for the hotel's guests - the hotel also gains from sale of extra food and drink Allowing you to sell your line of fashions after the show Any business All local business people Local hotels, local restaurants Sponsoring a free monthly business card draw-diners place their business cards in a bow -you pay for the prize (dinner for two, free weekend, etc.) Allowing you to get publicity as the sponsor, and to access a valuable extra source of business cards for your database.